mikkojarvinen/UWD/README.md

 ### HSA's in Microsoft Store
 Although HSA's are just Windows (modern) apps, they are a bit different.
 1. **Hidden**.
 You cannot find HSA's using Store's search.
 (But there is a way to find them if you have Store "deep link".
 See below how to download a HSA from Store.)
 2. **Originally only in Store**.
 Microsoft had a policy that didn't allow computer manufacturers to distribute install packages for HSA's.
-This policy has been overturned and after August 2020 you can download HSA install packages from computer manufacturer's driver downloads web pages.
+This policy has been overturned and **since August 2020 you can download HSA install packages from computer manufacturer's driver downloads web pages**.
 3. **Not for users**.
 Because HSA is meant for a specific device driver, it should never be installed by or for the user.
 Only install - or provision to use fancier term - to a device.
 This brings us a few problems.
 How can you install HSA manually?
 What if HSA installation fails?
 What if the computer does not have network connection or access to the Microsoft Store?